 Ada has been able to work steadily without interruption for the past 28 years.
 She is a medical assistant by trade and has been an office manager to the cardiology practice for 9 years and in the field for 24 years.
 She has been married to her wonderful husband for over 12 years, and her family also includes two beautiful and talented nieces, two handsome step-grandsons and 1 beautiful step-granddaughter.

 Her family is very supportive family, starting from her mother, sister, aunts and cousins, and her extended family through marriage.
-She also has the a Carolina dog/Shepherd mix, who she adores.
+She also has a Carolina dog / Shepherd mix, whom she adores.